getsentry/sentry-cocoa/develop-docs/README.md

 ### Performance benchmarking

-Once daily and for every PR via [Github action](../.github/workflows/benchmarking.yml), the benchmark runs in Sauce Labs, on a [high-end device](https://github.com/getsentry/sentry/blob/8986f81e19f63ee370b1649e08630c9b946c87ed/src/sentry/profiles/device.py#L43-L49) we categorize.
 Benchmarks run from an XCUITest (`PerformanceBenchmarks` target) using the iOS-Swift sample app, under the `iOS-Swift-Benchmarking` scheme. [`PerformanceViewController`](../Samples/iOS-Swift/iOS-Swift/ViewControllers/PerformanceViewController.swift) provides a start and stop button for controlling when the benchmarking runs, and a text field to marshal observations from within the test harness app into the test runner app.
 There, we assert that the P90 of all trials remains under 5%.
 We also print the raw results to the test runner's console logs for postprocessing into reports with `//scripts/process-benchmark-raw-results.py`.

+Changes to implementation are checked by `//.github/workflows/benchmarking.yml`.

 #### Test procedure